-Now that we have defined exactly what a Fade is and what a draw is, we are going to go a little bit deeper into analyzing what each of them are, and include how exactly you can use these two techniques to improve your game.
+Now that we have defined exactly what a fade is and what a draw is, we are going to go a little bit deeper into analyzing the difference between a draw and a fade, and include how exactly you can utilize these two techniques to improve your game.

-Hitting a Fade is actually slightly easier than hitting a draw.
+Hitting fade shots are actually slightly easier than hitting a draw.
 With this process you aim to bring the ball in from left to right.
 The first step is to point your body just left to your target.
-Take your club face and aim it exactly where you want the ball to land.
+Take your clubface and aim it exactly where you want the ball to land.
 Then swing as you would with any other shot.

 The main reason that anyone would use a fade is because of the control that it offers.
 Balls that travel from left to right will have a much higher spin rate.
 This means that the ball is less likely to bounce and roll around when it lands on the green.